 The best way to learn how to make money fast is to jump right into something you already know.
 Think about your current job and the skills it entails.
 Which of those can you use to find extra work?

-For example, if you are a teacher, you could use your summers to teach kids English through companies like VIPKids.
+For example, if you have a Bachelor’s Degree (in any subject!), you could use your mornings or evenings to teach kids English through companies like VIPKid.
+Not only can you set your schedule, but you can make upwards of $22 an hour.
 If you’re quick at typing, consider doing transcription services.
 You get the picture.
 The less time you spend learning a completely new skill, the sooner you can bring in that extra income.

 Or, pick something with the smallest learning curve.